panda7789/docs.cs-cz/docs/machine-learning/how-to-guides/single-predict-model-ml-net.md

 // Step one: read the data as an IDataView.
-// First, we define the reader: specify the data columns and where to find them in the text file. var reader = mlContext.Data.TextReader(new TextLoader.Arguments {
+// First, we define the reader: specify the data columns and where to find them in the text file. var reader = mlContext.Data.CreateTextReader(new TextLoader.Arguments {
     Column = new[] {
         new TextLoader.Column("SepalLength", DataKind.R4, 0),